Phil Ellis: Stand-up

+Edinburgh Fringe
-Ellis's TV appearances include The Russell Howard Hour, Drunk History, Roast Battle, The Tez O'Clock Show, and Redknapp's Big Night Out.
-Ellis wrote and starred in three series of his own BBC Radio 4 show, Phil Ellis is Trying, and has performed at the Edinburgh Fringe every year since 2013.
-He won the Edinburgh Comedy Award Panel prize in 2014 for Funz and Gamez, a children's game show with adult jokes.
-In his shows he is known for making up lies about his personal life, for example in his 2013 show Phil Ellis: Unplanned Orphan, one of the main premises of the show was that his parents told him at age thirty that he was adopted and in another more recent show spoke about his two children, when in reality neither of these things are true as he isn't adopted and doesn't have children.

-In 2023, his Edinburgh Fringe show Phil Ellis's Excellent Comedy Show won the Malcolm Hardee Award for Comic Originality and was nominated for the Edinburgh Comedy Award.
-Ellis was announced as a contestant of the 20th series of Taskmaster in 2025 along with Ania Magliano, Maisie Adam, Reece Shearsmith and Sanjeev Bhaskar.
-He tied for first place with Magliano and Adam; Adam then won the tiebreaker challenge, making Ellis place second.
+Ellis has performed at the Edinburgh Fringe every year since 2013.
+He won the Edinburgh Comedy Award Panel prize in 2014 for Funz and Gamez, a children's game show featuring adult jokes.
+In his shows, he is known for making up lies about his personal life; a major premise of his 2013 show Phil Ellis: Unplanned Orphan is that his parents told him at 30 he was adopted, and in a later show he claimed to have two children.
+In 2023, his show Phil Ellis's Excellent Comedy Show won the "Malcolm Hardee Award for Comic Originality" and was nominated for the Edinburgh Comedy Award.

-Ellis's 2025 Edinburgh Fringe show, Soppy Stern, won the Malcolm Hardee Award for Act That Should Make a Million Quid, and was a joint-winner for Best Show for the ISH Edinburgh Comedy Awards.
-Ellis also brought back his award-winning hit kids show, Funz and Gamez, for a two-week run entitled Funz and Gamez Rebootz.
-It won Best Fringe Kids Show at The List Festival Awards.
+Ellis's 2025 show Soppy Stern won the "Malcolm Hardee Award for Act That Should Make a Million Quid" and was a joint-winner for Best Show for the ISH Edinburgh Comedy Awards; speaking about winning the award, Ellis said: "Winning one Malcolm Hardee award was a dream, but winning two is overwhelming.
+It means a lot to have so much support from people".
+Ellis also brought back Funz and Gamez for a two-week run entitled Funz and Gamez Rebootz, which won Best Fringe Kids Show at The List Festival Awards.

-It was announced Ellis will be taking his nationwide tour, Bath Mat, on the road starting on 9 December 2025 until 26 April 2026.
-It will include a 5-night run at Soho Theatre in London and stops in Cardiff, Brighton, Birmingham, Liverpool and more.
-In October 2025, Ellis announced he was starting a podcast, Early Worms, with Anna Thomas.
+Television

+In 2016, Ellis appeared as a seaman on series 2 episode 6 of Drunk History, during Joe Lycett's re-telling of the Battle of Trafalgar.
+In 2017, he performed stand up on an episode of Russell Howard's Good News.
+In 2019, Ellis appeared in Roast Battle, competing against Johnny Vegas, who ultimately won the episode.
+Also in 2019, he appeared as himself on Jack & Phil's Power Hour.
+Ellis featured on an episode of Sunday Brunch in 2025.

+In July 2025, Ellis was announced as a contestant of the 20th series of Taskmaster along side Ania Magliano, Maisie Adam, Reece Shearsmith and Sanjeev Bhaskar.
+He initially tied for first place with Magliano and Adam, but lost a tiebreaker challenge to Adam and ultimately came joint-second.

+Radio and podcast

+Ellis wrote and starred in three series of his own BBC Radio 4 show, Phil Ellis is Trying, which ran for twelve episodes from 2018 to 2020.
+He starred as "a man trying – and failing – to make a success of his life".
+Written by Ellis alongside Fraser Steele, additional cast included Johnny Vegas, Lolly Adefope, Amy Gledhill, Katia Kvinge, Terry Mynott, and Mark Lamarr.

+In October 2025, Ellis launched his podcast Early Worms with comedian Anna Thomas.

 Reception

-Ellis's shows at the Edinburgh Fringe have received many positive reviews.
-He was described by The Guardian as "a helter-skelter hour of fun"; by Broadway Baby as "one of the finest and funniest comedians in the UK today" in 2023; and by The Skinny as a "conductor of chaos" in a 2024 review.
+Ellis's shows at the Edinburgh Fringe have received many positive reviews: he was described by The Guardian as "a helter-skelter hour of fun", by Broadway Baby as "one of the finest and funniest comedians in the UK today", and by The Skinny as a "conductor of chaos".

+Personal life

+Ellis briefly moved back into his parents house in Preston in his early thirties, but eventually moved back out again and rented a flat with five other people in Finsbury Park.

+In 2026, Ellis had a hair transplant.